Mount Terror (Antarctica)

 Mount Terror is an extinct volcano about 3,230 m high on Ross Island, Antarctica, about 20 nmi eastward of Mount Erebus.

-Mount Terror was named in 1841 by polar explorer James Clark Ross for his second ship, HMS Terror.
+Mount Terror was named in 1841 by polar explorer James Clark Ross after his second ship, HMS Terror.

 Geology

 Mount Terror is a shield volcano that forms the eastern part of Ross Island, Antarctica.

 It has numerous cinder cones and domes on the flanks of the shield and is mostly under snow and ice.
 It is the second-largest of the four volcanoes that make up Ross Island.

 Geography

 The rocks at the summit have not been studied, but rocks from the lower areas range from 0.82 to 1.75 million years old, and Mount Terror shows no signs of more recent volcanic activity.

 The first ascent of Mount Terror was made by a New Zealand party in 1959.

 The mountain is to the west of Cape Crozier, and east of Mount Terra Nova and Mount Erebus.